-Mark Edwards is the Director of Youth Ministries.
+Mark Edwards is Director, Youth Ministries at Nassau Presbyterian Church.
 Mark joined Nassau as Director of Youth Ministries in September of 2013.
 Mark is a lifelong Presbyterian, a graduate of Whitworth University, and holds a M.Div. (’07) and a Ph.D.
 (Philosophy and Theology, ’13) from Princeton Theological Seminary.
 He is author of Christ is Time: The Gospel according to Karl Barth (and the Red Hot Chili Peppers) (Cascade 2022), which also draws upon Mark’s favorite 90’s music.

 Mark has experience in a variety of youth ministry settings, including serving as a youth pastor at Kingston Presbyterian Church (Kingston, New Jersey); as a middle school leader with Young Life (Spokane, Washington); as a mountain guide with Young Life’s Beyond Malibu (British Columbia’s Coast Mountains); and as the Director of Outdoor Adventure at Glacier Presbyterian Camp (Northwest Montana).
 He enjoys biking, climbing, music of high volume, and Karl Barth’s Church Dogmatics.
 As a doctoral student, Mark was a frequent Assistant of Instruction at Princeton University.
 Currently, he is also an adjunct professor at The College of New Jersey and Princeton Theological Seminary, Princeton University, and has taught inside Mercer County Correctional and Garden State Youth Correctional Facility.
 He and his wife moved to Princeton from Seattle after spending a year backpacking around Europe and Southeast Asia.
 They have two children and a bunch of pets.

 Sound Room Engineer